 UPDATE: Oct.
 18, 2019: Chick-fil-A's first U.K. location, which opened in the Oracle shopping center in Reading, England, eight days ago, will not be allowed to extend its lease beyond its six-month trial, according to BBC News.
 The shopping center said in a statement that not renewing the lease "was the right thing to do" following pressure from local gay rights groups.

 - Chick-fil-A opened a pilot licensed location on Thursday in Reading, England, according to Business Insider.
 It previously tested the U.K. market with a popup location.

 - "This location will help us understand more about consumer interest in our brand and signature menu items," a spokesperson told Business Insider.

-Chick-fil-A's expansion across the pond could be problematic for its QSR counterparts that have been mainstays in the U.K., including McDonald’s and KFC.
+If the chain is able to put down roots in the U.K. despite this initial backlash, it could be problematic for QSR counterparts that have been mainstays in the market., including McDonald’s and KFC.
 KFC grew same-store sales by 18% year-to-date in the country so far this year.
-McDonald’s U.K., which has over 1200 restaurants in the country, has had 53 consecutive quarters of same store sales growth as of Q2 2019 and was one of the key contributors for the company’s international operated segment, which grew 6.6% during the quarter.
+McDonald’s U.K., which has over 1,200 restaurants in the country, has had 53 consecutive quarters of same store sales growth as of Q2 2019 and was one of the key contributors for the company’s international operated segment, which grew 6.6% during the quarter.

 It would also see new competition, with Wendy’s planning to head to the U.K. within the next 12 to 18 months as part of its first phase of its international expansion, executives said during Thursday’s Investor Day presentation.
 Tim Hortons, Five Guys, Krispy Kreme and Denny’s have also had success in this market.